jonelcubio/game-vault/README.md

 GameVault is a React-based web application that provides a platform to browse and discover games.
 Built with [Vite](https://vitejs.dev/) for lightning-fast development and optimized builds.

+This is also a mini-project I've made for me to learn React Router.

 ## Features

 - Modern React 19+ architecture